ronsperber/PINN/README.md

 ### Approach

-The idea here is that we create a collection of points in the interval that we want the solution generated for.
-We then use the differential equation to define a loss function.
+The approach begins by sampling points within the target interval for which we want to approximate the solution.

 More specifically, suppose we have the initial value problem: